evgeniya-zhukova/101239316_lab_test2_comp3133/README.md

 Angular, Angular Material, REST API (https://api.spacexdata.com/v3/launches)

 ## Description:
-The application is an individual project.
-The app shows a list of 111 Space X missions.
-A user can tap on a particular mission to see a page with this mission details.
+This application is an individual project.
+The app takes data of 111 SpaceX missions provided in JSON format from the SpaceX website and displays it for a user to read.
+A user can click on a particular mission to see a page with specific mission details.

 ## Screenshots:
 ### *Mission List:*